-Teaching is a core part of the Humphrey, Giacopuzzi and Associates day to day activities.
-The hospital offers 1-2 internship positions each year, as well as year round opportunities for final year veterinary students or “externs.”
-HGAE is also a Clinical Site for Western University of Health Sciences Veterinary School in Pomona, California.
+Teaching is an integral part of the Humphrey, Giacopuzzi & Associates program.
+The hospital offers 1-2 internship positions each year, as well as year round opportunities for final-year veterinary students or “externs.”
+HGAE is a clinical site for Western University of Health Sciences Veterinary School in Pomona, California.

 The philosophy of our internship program is to teach communication skills, work and professional ethics.
-We hope to provide hands on experience in a professional environment with a diversified caseload.
+We provide hands-on experience in a professional environment with a diversified caseload.
 Interns are treated (and expected to act) as doctors.
-You will receive your own appointments, work up emergencies, run anesthesia and assist with surgical procedures after a brief initial training period.
+You will receive your own appointments, work-up emergencies, run anesthesia and assist with surgical procedures after a brief initial training period.

-It is recommended (but not required) that applicants for the 2015-2016 HGAE internship complete an externship at the clinic before applying.
-To apply for an internship position, please send a curriculum vitae, letter of intent, veterinary school transcripts and three letters of reference to Dr. Hannah Klasson at firstname.lastname@example.org.
-Applications are due by January 1st 2015 and applicants will be notified by the last week of January of our selection. ***Please note, the deadline for applications for the 2016-2017 internship year will be moving forward to November 2016***
+It is recommended (but not required) that applicants for the 2019-2020 HGAE internship program complete an externship at the clinic before applying.
+To apply for an internship position, please send a curriculum vitae, letter of intent, veterinary school transcripts and three letters of reference to Dr. Hannah Klasson at email@example.com.
+Applications are due by November 1, 2018 and applicants will be notified by November 15 of our selection.

 General Internship Information